Measurement of two-neutrino double electron capture half-life of $^{124}$Xe with PandaX-4T: Results and discussion

 The systematic uncertainty from the fit range is evaluated manually by adjusting the ROI to 24$-$74\,keV and 26$-$76\,keV.
 These changes resulted in a small uncertainty of 2.2\% compared to the baseline fit, which also confirms the stability of the fit.

-The total relative systematic uncertainty is 6.2\%, calculated by summing all the systematic listed in Table~\ref{tab:uncertainty} in quadrature.
-The final half-life of $^{124}$Xe 2$\nu$DEC is determined to be $(1.03\pm0.15_{\rm stat}\pm0.06_{\rm sys})\times10^{22}$\,yr.
+The total relative systematic uncertainty is 7.5\%, calculated by summing all the systematic listed in Table~\ref{tab:uncertainty} in quadrature.
+The final half-life of $^{124}$Xe 2$\nu$DEC is determined to be $(1.03\pm0.15_{\rm stat}\pm0.08_{\rm sys})\times10^{22}$\,yr.
 This result is consistent with calculations from the effective theory (ET) and large-scale nuclear structure model (NSM)~\cite{CoelloPerez:2018ghg} within 1\,$\sigma$, and with results from the quasiparticle random-phase approximation (QRPA)~\cite{Suhonen:2013rca, Pirinen:2015sma} within $\sim2\,\sigma$.
 It is also in agreement with recent experimental measurements~\cite{XENONCollaboration:2022kmb,Aalbers:2024xwo} within the 1\,$\sigma$ range, as depicted in Figure~\ref{fig:nuclear_models}.

-Given the many approximations inherent in the model calculations for the 2$\nu$DEC branching ratios of $^{124}$Xe, experimental measurement of these ratios remains valuable.
-In our analysis, we fix the relative values of the $KL/KM/KN$ branching ratios and allow the sum of these three to change along with the $KK$ branching ratio while maintaining the total sum of the four branching ratios constant.
-The fitted $KK$ capture branching ratio of $^{124}$Xe is $(65\pm5)\%$, in reasonable agreement with the calculated value listed in Table~\ref{tab:capture_fraction} at 1.5\,$\sigma$.
+Given the many approximations inherent in the model calculations for the 2$\nu$DEC capture fractions of $^{124}$Xe, experimental measurement of these ratios remains valuable.
+In our analysis, we fix the relative values of the $KL/KM/KN/KO$ capture fractions and allow the sum of these three to change along with the $KK$ capture fraction while maintaining the total sum of the five capture fractions constant.
+The fitted $KK$ capture fraction of $^{124}$Xe is $(65\pm5)\%$, in reasonable agreement with the calculated value listed in Table~\ref{tab:capture_fraction} at 1.8\,$\sigma$.
+It is also consistent with the recent measurement from the LZ collaboration~\cite{Aalbers:2024xwo}.